 Traditional Auction: This is where the property is offered to the highest bidder, and contracts are exchanged immediately at the auction.

-Modern Auction: Also known as the conditional auction, buyers have more time to complete the transaction, usually within 28 days, providing a bit more flexibility.
+Modern Auction: Also known as the conditional auction, buyers have more time to complete the transaction, usually within 28 days, providing more flexibility.

 2. Research and Preparation

 Before attending any auction, thorough research is critical.
-The London property market is diverse, and auctions tend to offer a range of properties, from luxury flats to homes in need of renovation.
-Here’s how you can prepare:
+The London property market is diverse, and auctions offer a range of properties, from luxury flats to homes needing renovation.
+Here’Here’syou can prepare:

 Research the Auction Houses: Several reputable auction houses operate in London, such as Savills, Allsop, and Barnard Marcus.
 Each offers properties across different areas and price points.
-By reviewing their auction catalogues, you can start identifying properties that fit your budget and preferences.
+By reReviewingr auction catalogs, you can start identifying properties that fit your budget and preferences.

-Get Legal Advice: It’s essential to have a solicitor review the legal pack provided for each property.
-This pack contains crucial information such as title deeds, leases, and any legal restrictions.
+Get Legal Advice: It’s essential that a solicitor review the legal pack provided for each property.
+This pack contains crucial information such as title deeds, leases, and any restrictions.
 A solicitor can help you identify potential issues that might not be immediately obvious.

-Arrange Financing: You need to have your finances in order before bidding at an auction.
-If you win the bid, you will be required to pay a 10% deposit on the day, with the remainder due within 28 days.
+Arrange Financing: You must have your finances in order before bidding at an auction.
+If you win the bid, you must pay a 10% deposit on the day, with the remainder due within 28 days.
 Ensure you have mortgage approval or the necessary funds readily available.

 3. Inspecting the Property

-Once you’ve shortlisted the properties you are interested in, the next step is to arrange viewings.
+Once you have listed the parties you are interested in, the next step is to arrange viewings.
 Auction properties are sold as seen, meaning any defects or issues will be your responsibility after purchase.
 Inspect the property thoroughly or hire a surveyor to assess any structural problems.

 Consider the following when inspecting a property:

 Location and Market Value: Ensure the property is in a desirable area and matches its current market value.
-For example, homes in upmarket London areas such as Chelsea or Kensington may come with a premium price tag.
+For example, homes in upmarket London areas like Chelsea or Kensington may have a premium price tag.

 Potential for Renovation: Some auction properties may need refurbishment.
 Factor in renovation costs when setting your bidding limit.